H. P. Lovecraft: Politics

 As a result of the Great Depression, Lovecraft re-examined his political views.
-Initially, he thought that affluent people would take on the characteristics of his ideal aristocracy and solve America's problems.
+Initially, he thought that affluent people would take on the characteristics of his ideal aristocracy and solve United States problems.
 When this did not occur, he became a socialist.
-This shift was caused by his observation that the Depression was harming American society.
+This sudden shift was caused by his observation that the Depression was harming American society.
 It was also influenced by the increase in socialism's political capital during the 1930s.
 One of the main points of Lovecraft's socialism was its opposition to Soviet Marxism, as he thought that a Marxist revolution would bring about the destruction of American civilization.
 Lovecraft thought that an intellectual aristocracy needed to be formed to preserve America.
 His ideal political system is outlined in his 1933 essay "Some Repetitions on the Times".
 Lovecraft used this essay to echo the political proposals that were made over the course of the last few decades.
 In this essay, he advocates governmental control of resource distribution, fewer working hours and a higher wage, and unemployment insurance and old age pensions.
-He also outlines the need for an oligarchy of intellectuals.
+He also outlines the need for an aristocracy of intellectuals.
 In his view, power needed to be restricted to those who are sufficiently intelligent and educated.
-He frequently used the term "fascism" to describe this form of government, but, according to S. T. Joshi, it bore little resemblance to that ideology.
+He frequently used the term "fascism" to describe this form of government.

 Lovecraft had varied views on the political figures of his day.
 He was an ardent supporter of Franklin D. Roosevelt.
 He saw that Roosevelt was trying to steer a middle course between the conservatives and the revolutionaries, which he approved of.
 While he thought that Roosevelt should have enacted more progressive policies, he came to the conclusion that the New Deal was the only realistic option for reform.
 He thought that voting for his opponents on the political left was a wasted effort.
 He initially expressed support for Adolf Hitler.
 More specifically, he thought that Hitler would preserve German culture.
 However, he thought that Hitler's racial policies should be based on culture rather than descent.
 There is evidence that, at the end of his life, Lovecraft began to oppose Hitler.
 Harry K. Brobst, Lovecraft's downstairs neighbor, went to Germany and witnessed Jews being beaten.
 Lovecraft and his aunt were angered by this, and his discussions of Hitler dropped off after this point.